MQM founder Altaf Hussain arrested in London

 -

+"As part of the investigation, officers are carrying out a search at the north-west London address.
+Detectives are also searching a separate commercial address in north-west London," Metropolitan Police added.

-"The investigation, which is being led by officers from the Met's Counter Terrorism Command, is focused on a speech broadcast in August 2016 by an individual associated with the MQM movement in Pakistan as well as other speeches previously broadcast by the same person," a Metropolitan Police statement said.
+"The investigation, which is being led by officers from the Met's Counter Terrorism Command, is focused on a speech broadcast in August 2016 by an individual associated with the MQM movement in Pakistan as well as other speeches previously broadcast by the same person," it further said.

-"As part of the investigation, officers are carrying out a search at the north west London address.
-Detectives are also searching a separate commercial address in north west London," the Met Police said.

-Hussain was detained under the UK's Police and Criminal Evidence Act (PACE) and taken to a south London police station, where he currently remains in police custody.
+Since the 1990s, Hussain has been living in the UK in a self-imposed exile following a crackdown on his party.
+He later gained British citizenship.

+In the last three decades, MQM has dominated politics in Pakistan, particularly in Karachi, where the party has the support of Urdu-speaking Muhajirs, who migrated from India to Pakistan during the Partition in 1947.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)